download resume as PDF

 Sr. Financial Engineer, Statistical Arbitrage

-Developed and refined mean reversion, relative value, and trend following quantitative strategies.
+Developed and refined mean reversion and relative value quantitative strategies. $10M/yr+ desk P&L

 Introduced high performance computing clusters to the organization to allow for complex quantitative analysis.